mininet/mininet.github.com/source/walkthrough/index.markdown

     $ sudo wireshark &

-In the Wireshark filter box, enter this filter, then click `Apply`:

-    of

-In Wireshark, click Capture, then Interfaces, then select Start on the loopback interface (`lo`).

-For now, there should be no OpenFlow packets displayed in the main window.
+It is likely that this will not work immediately, so please read the following sections.

+#### If Wireshark is not installed (command not found error)

-*Note: Wireshark is installed by default in the Mininet VM image.
+Wireshark is installed by default in the Mininet VM images.
 If the system you are using does not have Wireshark and the OpenFlow plugin installed, you may be able to install both of them using Mininet's `install.sh` script as follows:*